Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 3. Ability to Make Fundamental Changes.

 If you do much with design iteration or product development, you probably deal with change requests that cause grief with your CAD models.
 The ability of a CAD system to handle changes gracefully is super important.
-Unfortunately, there are big differences in Creo vs SolidWorks.
+Unfortunately, here again, there are big differences in Creo vs SolidWorks.

 a.
 Creo vs SolidWorks ability to tell the software to look at a new reference instead of the old one is super powerful.
 Both have the ability to edit a feature again, but in SolidWorks there is no way to tell it to reassign a reference.
 You must Edit, then delete items that constrain to the old reference (alignments, dimensions, etc.), then recreate them.
-Awkward and time consuming.
+Awkward and very time consuming.

 b.
 Creo shows you some idea of what the old references were even if they are now gone.
 SolidWorks leaves you guessing.

 d.
 Graceful handling of changes is exponentially more important as models get bigger.
-When there are hundreds of features, changing something early in the design can cause big trouble downstream.
+When there are hundreds of features, changing something early in the design can cause a lot of big trouble downstream.
 In SolidWorks, it can take all day to fix things, where in Creo, you might only reroute a hand full of features.

 Winner of Retroactive Changes: Creo — by a landslide.